dotnet/docs/docs/core/tutorials/debugging-with-visual-studio-mac.md

 1. In the terminal window, press any key to exit the program.

 1. Clear the breakpoint by clicking on the red dot in the left margin of the code window.
+Another way to clear a breakpoint is by choosing **Run > Toggle Breakpoint** while the line of code is selected.

 ## Step through a program

 Visual Studio also allows you to step line by line through a program and monitor its execution.
 Ordinarily, you'd set a breakpoint and follow program flow through a small part of your program code.
-Since your program is small, you can step through the entire program.
+Since this program is small, you can step through the entire program.

 1. Set a breakpoint on the curly brace that marks the start of the `Main` method (press <kbd>command</kbd>+<kbd>\\</kbd>).